 Implementing a new educational technology takes time and energy—two things in short supply for just about everyone these days.
 If you’re going to put the time in to learn how to do things a new way, there needs to be a payoff.

-Like most things worth doing, beginning the task of mapping all assessment items into does initially involve some extra work.
-Fortunately, the benefits it provides to students, faculty, and your program as a whole will justify any extra work and costs, and with an efficient and easy assessment tool, you’ll also find it makes everyone’s life easier.
+Like most things worth doing, beginning the task of mapping assessment items does involve some upfront work.
+Fortunately, the benefits it provides to students, faculty and admins, and your own program will justify any extra hours, and with an efficient and easy assessment tool you’ll also find it makes everyone’s life easier.

 Item Mapping Benefits for Students